Your Support is Activism

 I Can Go to College

-by Ellen Perrault August 19, 2025August 19, 2025
+Ellen by Ellen August 19, 2025August 19, 2025

 The J.W.
 Vines Foundation board members and leadership team include: Left to Right: Dr. Anthony Fenison, Dr. Leita Harris, Dr. Ernest Levister, Dr. A.J.
 Rogers, Kamie Taylor, and Dr. Michael Nduati.
 Register for the J.W.
 Vines Diversity, Equity, and Inclusion Colloquium on Tuesday, August 19, 2025.